-I’ve been to Colombia twice now (once by myself, again with Lissette) and I really love the country and its people.
+I’ve been to Colombia twice now and I really love the country and its people.

 Taganga is a small village popular with backpackers.
-It also has a reputation for drugs, theft and muggings – I read a description of the town that basically summed it up: “Great if you are the hippy backpacker type who likes drugs and selling beads”.
+It also has a reputation for drugs, theft and muggings – I read a description of the town that basically summed it up like this: “Great if you are the hippy backpacker type who likes drugs and selling beads”.
 [Read more...]

 Parque Tayrona is worth seeing for it’s wild, rugged beauty.
 Isolated, you can walk along its beaches and not see anyone.
 The surf in many places is violent, the breeze strong.
 The coast is made up of many bays, usually separated by huge round boulders (some of these bays are safe for swimming).
 Looking inland you see the heavily wooded hills of the Sierra Nevada which further adds to the sense of peace and isolation.
 We loved it, it’s a beautiful place.
 [Read more...]